-The Public Procurement Act will come into force in October 2024, this legislation will lay out new rules and procedures for central government departments, their arms-length bodies and the wider public sector when selecting suppliers and awarding contracts with a value above certain thresholds.
-Work will commence to prepare the College for this transition.
+The Procurement Act 2023 became effective on 25th February 2025.
+This legislation lays out new rules and procedures for central government departments, their armslength bodies and the wider public sector when selecting suppliers and awarding contracts with a value above certain thresholds.